Chocolate Bundt Cake with Ganache

 CHOCOLATE CAKE

 • Preheat the oven to 350ºF (177ºC).
-Grease and flour (or use homemade cake release) a bundt pan.
+Grease and flour (or use homemade cake release) a 10-cup Bundt pan.
 Set aside.

 • In a large bowl, whisk together the granulated sugar, brown sugar, flour, cocoa powder, baking powder, baking soda, and salt.
 Set aside.

-• Bake for 30-35 minutes, or until a toothpick inserted into the center of the cake comes out mostly clean.
+• Bake the cake for 26-30 minutes, or until a toothpick or cake tester inserted in the center comes out mostly clean.
 Remove from oven and allow to cool for 15 minutes on a wire cooling rack.
-Using oven mitts, carefully flip the bundt cake onto your serving dish/platter.
-To do this: flip the serving dish/platter over and place on top of the cooling bundt pan.
+Using oven mitts, carefully flip the Bundt cake onto your serving dish/platter.
+To do this: flip the serving dish/platter over and place on top of the cooling Bundt pan.
 Flip everything over and allow cake to cool completely in the pan, sitting on the serving dish.
 When cake is completely cool, lift pan off of the cake.

 CHOCOLATE GANACHE

-• When you are ready to frost the cake, pour the chocolate chips into a small bowl.
-Set aside.
+• When you are ready to garnish the cake, pour the chocolate chips into a small bowl, then set them aside.

-• In a small saucepan over medium heat, heat the heavy cream while whisking occasionally until steaming.
+• In a small saucepan over medium heat (or in the microwave), heat the heavy cream while whisking occasionally until steaming.
 Remove from heat and pour over the chocolate chips.
-Whisk the chocolate and the cream together until it it smooth.
-Allow to cool for 15 minutes.
+Allow the mixture to sit for 1 minute, then whisk the chocolate and the cream together until the mixture is smooth.
+Allow the ganache to cool for 15 minutes.

 Notes